 There are 73,200 new COVID-19 cases in the US today.

 My fuschia is blooming.
-I set up an ofrendas on my desk today, with pan du muerto and paper banners I procured on a mid-day shopping trip with Vicki yesterday.
+I set up an ofrendas on my desk today, with pan du muerto and paper banners I picked up on a shopping trip with Vicki yesterday.
 The paper banners make me very happy.
-I finished a hat order last night, just have masks to make and shipping labels to process for a run to the post office tomorrow.

 Stock markets drop again today for the third time, after the Senate goes on recess, having confirmed the new SCOTUS pick but ignoring the next COVID-19 relief package.
 Eviction moratoriums have now expired in several states.
-Happy Holidays :( Never have I seen a Congress who holds in such low regard the very people they are elected to serve.
-If every one of them loses their seat in the upcoming election, those losses will be well deserved.
+Happy Holidays!
+Never have I seen a Congress who holds in such low regard the very people they are elected to serve.

 October 29, 2020